 Waitlists - Fall/Spring - The Waitlist process will remain active through the first week of the semester for full term classes.
 Short-term classes have a different Waitlist process and it will cease of the day before the first day of class.
-All summer classes are considered short-term classes.
 Add authorization codes will be available on Monday of the second week for full-term courses.
-Students should use online registration to enter a course with an add authorization code, and faculty are strongly encouraged to check their rosters daily during the first three weeks to ensure that only officially enrolled students are sitting in class.
+Students should use online registration to add a course with an authorization code, and faculty are strongly encouraged to check their rosters daily during the first three weeks to ensure that only officially enrolled students are sitting in class.